 Paul Sellers doesn’t seem to think much of Irwin “Marples” chisels, as far as I can tell mainly because they’re not the same as the Marples of old.
 I bought a set of five (6, 10, 13, 19 and 25mm) “M444” chisels (these are the ones with the solid plastic, not rubberised, handles) on Wranglerstar’s recommendation* and they seem to work well.
 I happened to have an unused but old CK “Marples blue chip”-style 16mm chisel which came from my grandad (I suspect another flea market purchase) which fits nicely in the gap in my set and as far as I can tell the Irwin and the CK chisels perform just as well as each other.

 For plane irons, I wanted a wider stone.
-I contemplated buying the diamond plates that Paul (and many of his ‘followers’) use, but they are very expensive (over £200 for his full set of three) and by some reports don’t last too well.
-I bought a set of three (coarse/medium/fine) Norton India 8×3″ bench stones for £70 from Classic hand tools and they work great – for touching up I only use the fine stone and then strop.
-I’m taking care to use the stone evenly, and since these are double sided I can keep one side reserved for when I need a flat stone (flattening the backs of irons and chisels).
+I bought a set of three (coarse/medium/fine) Norton India 8×3″ bench stones for £70 from Classic hand tools and they worked great – for touching up I only use the fine stone and then strop.

-I lubricate the stones with baby oil.
+I used to lubricate the stones with baby oil.
 It’s cheap (around £1 for 300ml in supermarkets) highly refined mineral oil with just a bit of perfume (watch out though, some brands also contain other moisturisers, so avoid them – I’ve been using Asda’s own brand).
 And presumably it’s good for the skin since that’s what it is designed for.
-Alternatives like 3-in-1 oil seem much more expensive, and while Wranglerstar advocates diesel or kerosene, both stink and I don’t really fancy having them on my hands.
+Alternatives like 3-in-1 oil seem much more expensive, and while other people advocate alternative oil-based products such as diesel or kerosene, both stink and I don’t really fancy having them on my hands.